 I would pay them cash.
 But wait no, how am I going to pay cash when all I have is coins and paper dollars dating in the 2000s.
 Oh sure, I can find quarters and dimes and pennies from the 60s, 70s, 80s, and maybe the 50s, but that is just not going to work.
 They won’t take my cash from the future!
 I am doomed as a time traveler unless I can switch out my current cash for cash dating from the day of purchase; oh let’s say 1928.
 I could find someone with a coin collection in the here and now and buy it and get the money that way.
 Would a coin collection from 1928 be too expensive to buy today for the exchange of a $4, 400 Sears house from the past?
 Maybe gold, that’s it, I will take pure gold.
 These are my time-traveler dilemmas to work out first before I buy my Sears catalog house from the past.

 Okay, I got that out of my system.
 Let’s get back to the point and look at some ranch style homes.

-Today there are many Baby Boomers that would just love a ranch.
+Today there are many Baby Boomers that would just love a ranch style house.
 No more climbing the stairs unless there is an elevator.
 This Ranch is by Laguna Niguel Real Estate from flickr and is in Laguna, California which is a wonderful place to be a ranch.

-From Portland Urban Condos Linda Jeffers on flickr stating it is a typical ranch style home in the West Hills of Portland.
+From Portland Urban Condos Linda Jeffers on flickr stating it is a typical ranch style house in the West Hills of Portland.